-Two out of every five Americans will need long-term care at some point in their lives.
+Three out of every four Americans over age 65 will need long-term care at some point in their lives.

 Seniors are the fastest growing segment of population and the heaviest users of long-term health care services.
 California has nearly six million people over the age of 65.
 This number is expected to increase to more than nine million by 2030.

 More than any other socioeconomic group, women are disproportionately affected by long-term care.
 The reason behind this lies in the fact that women live longer than men and are more likely to develop the functional ailments that require long-term care services.
-Two-thirds of residents in long-term care facilities are women.
+Fifty eight percent of residents in long-term care facilities are women.

 Several other factors contribute to the need for long-term care.
 Families are geographically scattered.
 Time, travel expenses and other responsibilities make it nearly impossible to provide the care older family members need.
 In addition, the primary caregivers in most families are women, and today more women work outside the home.